Impact

 Risk and Exploitability

-Chromium labels the issue as low severity, with a CVSS score of 4.3, there is no EPSS data available and the vulnerability is not listed in the CISA KEV catalog.
+Chromium labels the issue as low severity, with a CVSS score of 4.3, an EPSS score of less than 1%, and it is not listed in the CISA KEV catalog.
 The exploit requires user interaction with a malicious web page and does not provide code execution or privilege escalation.
-Based on the provided metrics, the practical risk is considered low to moderate, with exploitation unlikely to be widespread.
+Based on the metrics, the practical risk is low to moderate, with exploitation unlikely to be widespread.

 OpenCVE Enrichment